/* Scenario metadata

 <div class="choice-list">

 <<link "A. 'Yeah, just a little glitch.
 Hang on.'
-Tell her nothing and focus on the radio."
+Keep her out of it while you work the problem."
 "Dec2A">><</link>>

 <<link "B. 'The attitude indicator on the main screen just failed.
-I have a backup — it's flying.
+I have a backup, and it's flying.
 I'm going to talk to ATC.'
 Tell her what's happening, calmly, specifically."
 "Dec2B">><</link>>

 <<link "C. 'Uh, we might need to divert.
 Give me a second.'
 Start scanning the SAM, hand-fly, think, don't radio yet."
 "Dec2C">><</link>>